isomerpages/ogp-parkingsg/index.md

   - hero:
       title: Parking.sg
-      subtitle: Pay for parking using your mobile devices at all coupon parking carparks.\n A collaboration between GovTech, URA and HDB
+      subtitle: Pay for parking using your mobile devices at all coupon parking carparks.
+A collaboration between GovTech, URA and HDB
       background: /images/hero_small copy.jpg
       key_highlights:
         - title: app store